Heidenheim won the Bundesliga 2 title in 2022/23 to reach the Bundesliga for the first time ever. - © Getty Images

 Youngest player:

-Heidenheim are the Bundesliga’s newest, but by no means youngest, club following their historic promotion in 2023.
+Heidenheim became the Bundesliga’s newest, but by no means youngest, club at the time of their historic promotion in 2023.
 The club itself traces a history back to 1846 and TG Heidenheim.
 Football was introduced in the 1910s, multiple clubs have merged/split, and there have been name changes – but the city of Heidenheim an der Brenz had never played home to top-flight football.

 The club in its current form was created in 2007 with the first team in the fourth tier and pushing for promotion.
 It was on 17 September that year that current head coach Frank Schmidt, a former player at predecessor club Heidenheimer SB, was handed the reins from Dieter Märkle.
-Come the same date in 2023, when Heidenheim host Werder Bremen in the Bundesliga, he will become the longest-serving coach in German professional football history at 16 years, surpassing Freiburg’s Volker Finke.
+Come the same date in 2023, when Heidenheim hosted Werder Bremen in the Bundesliga, he became the longest-serving coach in German professional football history at 16 years, surpassing Freiburg’s Volker Finke.

 Related news